BhallaLab/moose-core/Docs/user/py/moose_classes.rst

 .. py:class:: MarkovChannel

    MarkovChannel : Multistate ion channel class.It deals with ion channels which can be found in one of multiple states, some of which are conducting.
 This implementation assumes the occurence of first order kinetics to calculate the probabilities of the channel being found in all states.
 Further, the rates of transition between these states can be constant, voltage-dependent or ligand dependent (only one ligand species).
 The current flow obtained from the channel is calculated in a deterministic method by solving the system of differential equations obtained from the assumptions above.

-   .. py:attribute:: proc

-      void (*shared message field*)      This is a shared message to receive Process message from thescheduler.
-The first entry is a MsgDest for the Process operation.
-It has a single argument, ProcInfo, which holds lots of information about current time, thread, dt andso on.
-The second entry is a MsgDest for the Reinit operation.
-It also uses ProcInfo.

-   .. py:method:: process

-      (*destination message field*)      Handles process call

-   .. py:method:: reinit

-      (*destination message field*)      Handles reinit call

    .. py:method:: setLigandConc